tracey7d4/stockbot/README.md

     }
 ```

   I use `http://finnhub.io API` this time for getting stock value of a company by its ticker symbol.
-You can find
-  its API documentation in [here](https://finnhub.io/docs/api).
+You can find its API documentation in [here](https://finnhub.io/docs/api).

-  In case you want to display the company's trading name along with its ticker symbol,
+  I also want to display the company trading name along with its ticker symbol, so I make another call
-  you can extract this information from following URL (`url1` variable in the code)
+  for getting the company name.

    ```shell script
    https://finnhub.io/api/v1/stock/profile2?symbol=<ticker symbol>